AleGuarnieri/aleguarnieri.github.io/README.md

 ## Data manipulation and visualization with Python

-In this section I uploaded some of the exercises I carried out to learn python best practices, mostly applied to the data science field
+Projects focused on the application of Python to data science, using modules like Pandas or Matplotlib to correctly extract and interpret information from data

 :ledger: [Introduction to Data Science in Python](https://github.com/AleGuarnieri/aleguarnieri.github.io/tree/master/Introduction%20to%20Data%20Science%20in%20Python)
 :orange_book: [Applied Plotting & Data Representation in Python](https://github.com/AleGuarnieri/aleguarnieri.github.io/tree/master/Applied%20Plotting%2C%20Charting%20%26%20Data%20Representation%20in%20Python)